gisma/uavRmp/vignettes/uavRmp_1.md

 The basic workflow of planning a good aerial and target oriented flight mission.
 In the extended version you find some more explanations and hints for improving your planning.

-Even if you can assume the use of uavs for autonomous flights as somehow “operational”, you should always keep in mind that avoiding negative impacts is a result of ￼responsible and focused planning.
+Even if you can assume the use of uavs for autonomous flights as somehow “operational”, you should always keep in mind that avoiding negative impacts is a result of responsible and focused planning.

      Please keep in mind that autonomous UAVs can harm the the pilot and environment.